The HIPAA Security Rule: Basic Requirements

 HIPAA Requirements: Technical Safeguards

 HIPAA Technical Safeguards refer to the technology and policies for its use that protect ePHI or control access to it.
-This can be a difficult part of HIPAA compliance practices to implement, but an advisor from an experienced audit firm can help.
+This can be a difficult part of HIPAA compliance practices to implement, but an advisor from an experienced assessment firm can help.

 Assessing Risk